-Observed captures (both sexes) and predicted total deaths (females only, but including cryptic mortality), as estimated by Large et al (2019) and Meyer (2019), are shown in Table 5.
+Observed captures (both sexes), and predicted total deaths (females only, but including cryptic mortality), were estimated by Large et al (2019) and Meyer (2019).
 Squid fishery impacts on Auckland Islands sea lions are estimated to have been highest in the mid-1990s, when effort levels were high and no SLEDs were used.
 Since the adoption of a standardised SLED design in 2008-09, estimated fisheries deaths in the SQU 6T fishery have declined to much lower levels.
-Elsewhere, the SQU 1T fishery (on the Stewart-Snares shelf) is estimated to capture roughly one sea lion per year in recent years.
+Elsewhere, the SQU 1T fishery (on the Stewart-Snares shelf) is estimated to capture roughly 1 sea lion per year in recent years.